China Sales Strategy & Tips for Companies selling into China

 About the Author

 Aidan Conaty is the founder of TCI China and Goodada.com.
-Aidan has spent over 15 years assisting companies to trade internationally.
-He founded Goodada so that it can provide the tools and services that can assist companies to trade internationally.
+Aidan has spent over 15 years of advising companies to trade internationally.
+Aidan is a qualified management accountant and has a Masters in Business Administration MBA.

 He can be contacted email at email@example.com or be called on